Chatty Kathy Conversion: How to Motivate Your ESL Students to Speak English in Class

 7. Create opportunities

 Of course, sometimes lessons need to focus on aspects of English besides speaking.
 When this is the case, you can set aside specific lessons or even have an after-school club for English cultural activities.
-These are a great way to help English come to life by incorporating the English language with English-speaking culture.
+These are a great way to help English come to life by incorporating the language with its various cultures.

 8. Set goals